smalluban/neck/README.md

 <script src="/path/to/neck.js"></script>
 ```

-If you use [Brunch](http://brunch.io/) it will include scripts automaticly in proper order to your vendor scripts file (It reads `bower.json` file).
+If you use [Brunch](http://brunch.io/) it will include scripts automatically in proper order to your vendor scripts file (It reads `bower.json` file).

 ## Documentation